Storage shelf life tips for Turmeric scrubs

 Visual Signs

 Color fading: Fresh turmeric scrub is vibrant golden-orange.
-Fading to pale yellow or brown patches indicates curcumin degradation—the scrub has lost potency.[5]
+Fading to pale yellow or brown patches means curcumin has broken down and the scrub has lost potency.

 Separation: Some oil separation is normal and remixes easily.
-Excessive separation that won't incorporate indicates oil oxidation.
+Heavy separation that won't blend back indicates oil oxidation.

 Mold: Any fuzzy spots, dark speckles, or unusual growths require immediate disposal.
-Never use moldy products.
+Never use a product with mold.

 Smell Changes

-Fresh scrub: Warm, earthy, slightly spicy aroma from turmeric plus carrier oil scents (coconut, almond).
+Fresh scrub: Warm, earthy, slightly spicy aroma from turmeric plus carrier oil scents.

-Spoiled scrub: Rancid/sour smell (oxidized oils), musty smell (mold/bacteria), or no turmeric scent at all (complete degradation).
+Spoiled scrub: Rancid or sour smell (oxidized oils), musty smell (mold or bacteria), or no turmeric scent at all (complete breakdown).

 Storage Best Practices Summary